 Revise and reactivate

-Even after a proposal is completed, subsequent changes are possible.
+Even after a offer is completed, subsequent changes are possible.
 ZEP provides two actions for this:

 Revise: Administrators can jump from status Billed or any end status back to status In process.
-The proposal is then fully editable again, items, texts, and calculation can be adjusted.
+The offer is then fully editable again, items, texts, and calculation can be adjusted.

-Note: On reactivation, the proposal number is retained.
-If something changes in the content, it is worth activating the option Version number in proposal number in the basic settings beforehand, so that the new version is distinguishable from the old state.
+Note: On reactivation, the offer number is retained.
+If something changes in the content, it is worth activating the option Version number in offer number in the basic settings beforehand, so that the new version is distinguishable from the old state.